-From my favorite book, Rustic Fruit Desserts.
+Adapted from my favorite baking cookbook, Rustic Fruit Desserts.

 You can use any stone fruit such as, apricots, plums, or pluots, as stated in the book.

-4 smaller peaches/stone fruit, or 2 large
+4 smaller peaches/stone fruit, sliced into 8 pieces

 for the caramel: